bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 RadioTAG-Auth-Token          The token to use from now on.

-RadioTAG-Account-Name        The display name of the associated paired account.
+RadioTAG-Account-Name        The display name of the associated user account.

-RadioTAG-Grant-Scope         "unpaired" or "can\_register".
-See Grants.
+RadioTAG-Grant-Scope         "receiver" or "identity".
+See [Authorization](#authorization).

 RadioTAG-Grant-Token         The token to use when exercising the grant.